-43 Internet use
+Internet use

-Describe any rules on the use of 'cookies' or equivalent technology.
+43 Describe any rules on the use of 'cookies' or equivalent technology.

 There have been numerous legislative efforts aimed at providing formal regulation for the use of cookies, particularly in the behavioural advertising context.
 To date, none of those legislative efforts has succeeded.
 The FTC has issued a substantial amount of guidance in the area of online behavioural advertising, and industry has responded with a series of self-regulatory frameworks.
 Although not focused directly on cookies, there have been a number of civil actions brought by individuals and regulatory enforcement actions brought by the FTC for practices that depend on the use of cookies, but the allegations tend to focus on laws of more general application, such as surveillance laws and section 5 of the FTC Act.
 At the state level, California law requires website operators to disclose how the operator responds to internet browser 'do not track' signals or other mechanisms that provide consumers with the ability to exercise choice regarding the collection of personal information about an individual consumer's online activities over time and across third-party website or online services, if the operator engages in that collection.
+In addition, the CCPA affords consumers certain rights with respect to the sale of their data, which could bear impact on the use of third party cookies in many circumstances.

-44 Electronic communications marketing
+Electronic communications marketing

-Describe any rules on marketing by email, fax or telephone.
+44 Describe any rules on marketing by email, fax or telephone.